Mount Hood Meadows

 Mount Hood Meadows is a ski resort on the southeastern face of Mount Hood in northern Oregon, and is the largest of the mountain's ski resorts.
 It is located about 67 miles (108 km) east of Portland, and 35 miles (56 km) from Hood River along Oregon Route 35.
 It has both Alpine and Nordic ski areas and offers night skiing, lessons and equipment rentals.
-There are no overnight accommodations at Mount Hood Meadows itself, but a number of hotels and motels nearby offer shuttle services to the resort.
+It also has a robust food services department that includes coffee bars, grab and go options, bars, sit down restaurants, and a food court.
+There are no overnight accommodations at Mount Hood Meadows itself, but both Timberline Lodge and Cooper Spur Resort, two ski areas also on Mount Hood, offer overnight options.
+Additionally, many buses provide transportation to and from Mount Hood Meadows, including those run by Columbia Gorge Area Transit (CAT).
 There are also condos in Government Camp.